MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 When your app is notified about a meeting event, it looks for calendar event ID in the notification.
 Use the event ID to get `JoinWebUrl` for to retrieving a specific chat ID and subscribing to its messages.
 After your app has subscribed to the chat messages, following the steps for obtaining meeting ID and organizer ID as given for [tenant-level notifications](#obtain-meeting-details-using-tenant-level-notification).

-To obtain meeting ID and organizer ID with user-level notification:
+To obtain meeting ID and organizer ID from user-level notification:

 1. **Get event ID**: Your app gets the `eventId` property from the notification payload.